 Earnings per share (EPS) grew a whopping 62.1% in 2018, though they could backtrack this year.
-That said, the 2019 price/earnings ratio (P/E) is low at just a shade under 10, and the dividend yield is substantial at 4.7%, with a steady $0.26 quarterly payout.
+That said, the price/earnings ratio (P/E) is low at just a shade over 10, and the dividend yield is substantial at 4.7%, with a steady $0.26 quarterly payout.

 European Stocks for 2019: NXP Semiconductors (NXPI)

 NXP Semiconductors (NXPI – yield 1.1%) is an electronics company with operations in 33 countries, based in the Netherlands, and serving the automotive, IoT and industrial markets.
 In February 2018, Qualcomm (QCOM) made a bid for NXP that eventually failed to receive approval from China’s Ministry of Commerce.
 NXP received a merger termination fee of $2 billion from Qualcomm.
 NXP subsequently announced a $5 billion stock buyback authorization.

 After a year of relatively slow EPS growth in 2018, the company is expected to grow EPS by 21.4% in 2019, while the P/E is just 14.
 There’s a steady $0.25 quarterly dividend payout, yielding 1.1%.